MSILycanthropy/lycanthropy.dev/src/about.md

 title: About
 ---

 Hiya, heya, how's it going?
+I'm Ethan.

-Welcome to [https://lycanthropy.dev](https://lycanthropy.dev), my place to write about things I am passionate about.
+Welcome to [https://lycanthropy.dev](https://lycanthropy.dev), the place I write about nerdy stuff.
-Most of those things are probably Ruby, Rust or Math related.
-That's basically all I care about doing these days, so get ready to read a lot that here.
+I'm incredibly passionate about Ruby, Rust and Math, so get ready for a lot of that.
+I'm a software engineer with a focus on web stuff, but I'm an avid dabbler, so you'll find a bit of everything here.

 Let's talk about the elephant in the room, the font.
 You might have noticed its _Comic Sans_, \*gasp\*, more specifically it's [Comic Code](https://tosche.net/fonts/comic-code) by [Toshi Omagari](https://tosche.net/profile).
 Keep and open mind and give it a try, you might be surprised.